-The GTA-OBS Network has selected an Executive Committee, who will take the responsibility of suggesting research questions, fostering collaboration, promoting membership, and tracking success and progress.
-The Executive will also be responsible for creating sub-groups which will take shared responsibility to ensure successful completion of projects in a timely manner.
-The full Network will meet twice a year, while the executive committee and the sub-committees will meet regularly.
+The Southern Ontario Obstetrical Network’s Executive Committee is responsible for suggesting research questions, fostering collaboration, promoting membership, and tracking success and progress.
+The Executive is also responsible for creating sub-groups which take shared responsibility for the successful completion of projects in a timely manner.

-For full Network meetings, members will share accountability for hosting and coordinating regular meetings, based on a rotating schedule developed at the beginning of each year.
-The host of each session will be responsible for disseminating invitations, setting the meeting agenda, ensuring participants are briefed to be able to address the topic areas for that meeting, and creating summary notes.
+Members share accountability for hosting and coordinating full Network meetings.
+The host of each session is responsible for disseminating invitations, setting the meeting agenda, ensuring participants are briefed prior to the meeting, and creating summary notes.

 Executive Committee Members

-- Anne Sprague, Better Outcome Registry and Network (BORN) Liason & Research Coordinator
+- Ann Sprague, BORN Liaison, Better Outcome Registry and Network (BORN)

 The Network will be responsible for:

-- Organizing structured meetings for collective discussion of questions pertinent to high quality practice of obstetrics to improve practice, develop shared guidelines and spark research collaborations;
+- Organizing meetings for discussion of questions pertinent to high quality practice of obstetrics to improve practice, develop shared guidelines and spark research collaborations;

-- Identifying quality and outcome improvement measurements and setting of targets which the Obstetrics community will aim to achieve;
+- Identifying quality and outcome improvement measurements and setting targets that the obstetrics community will endeavor to achieve;

 - Creating opportunities for all members (academic and community hospitals) to participate as equals;

-- Developing useful guidelines to improve standards of patient care across the GTA;
+- Developing useful guidelines to improve standards of patient care across Southern Ontario;

 - Developing a robust, connected research and data collection platform.